 Pliers also come in many sizes and shapes for many different jobs.
 There are combination pliers (which are the most common type), needle nose, round nose, half round nose, flat jaw, side cutters, jump ring, split ring, and so on.
-For the basic toolbox though combination is fine.
+For the basic toolbox, any combination is fine.
 You might want to throw in a pair of needle nose for those hard to reach places.

 Power saws also come in cordless and electric.
-Same advantages and disadvantages as for the drill.
-Cordless is more portable and in some instances the electric ones are more powerful.
+They have the same advantages and disadvantages as drills.
+Cordless is more portable and, in some instances, the electric ones are more powerful.
 Circular power saws come in different sizes for different jobs.
 You can buy a circular power saw that is only 6-1/2 inches, or you can buy one that is 24 inches.
 There are a lot of different types of power saws from circular saws to table saws with a large variety in between.
 Again, it depends on the jobs you'll be using the saw for.
-My husband has a power miter saw also called a compound mitre saw he uses for woodwork.
+My husband has a power miter saw, also called a compound mitre saw, he uses for woodwork.
 He used to have just a regular mitre saw with a mitre box but it was difficult to maneuver and took what seemed like forever to cut through at the right angle.
 The electric saw is more accurate, quicker, and makes a neater cut.
 If you're doing a home remodel or your husband makes things that require a lot of angles the electric mitre saw is a must.
 Jig saws are popular power saws.
 They are usually used smaller than circular saws and can cut through wood and light metal.

-Speaking of woodworking, we were weren't we?
-If you're husband does any kind of wood working an electric sander is the way to go.
-You can get a palm sander, orbit sander or belt sander depending on the size of the job, but whichever one you get they get the job done a lot faster than hand sanding!
+If you're husband does any kind of wood working, an electric sander is the way to go.
+You can get a palm sander, orbit sander, or belt sander depending on the size of the job.
+Whichever one you get, they get the job done a lot faster than hand sanding!

 You can get into more specialized tools depending on what your husband likes to do.
 Does he repaint your walls frequently?
-If so you must have a 12 inch roller and pan but did you know you can now buy an 18 inch roller and pan that covers more area and gets the job done faster?
+If so you must have a 12-inch roller and pan but did you know you can now buy an 18-inch roller and pan that covers more area and gets the job done faster?
 What about a nice corner brush, angles to get in the corners the roller won't reach.
-Of course if you husband is going to be painting a lot of windows a sash brush or window brush is a handy tool to have.
-There are so many brushes to choose from all of course depending on the type of paint you're using - oil based or latex.
+Of course, if your husband is going to be painting a lot of windows, a sash brush or window brush is a handy tool to have.
+There are so many brushes to choose from all of course depending on the type of paint you're using—oil-based or latex.
 Natural bristles are always best for oil based paint while synthetic bristles are okay for latex.
 Paint brushes are one item that the more you pay the better the quality.
 As with everything else, don't be afraid to shop around for the best deal but the better quality brushes will cost more.
 You can buy corner rollers and edgers for help with ceiling and wall painting.
 Edgers keep you from transferring the wall paint to the ceiling or vice versa.
 Scrapers are handy for removing old paint or paint from windows or glass.

 How about gardening?
 There are more types of gardening tools than there are gardeners.
 You have simple hand and digging tools, short handled tools, long handled tools, axes, knee pads and more.
 Pruning sheers alone could take you a week to research.
 They come in different sizes and lengths from bypass pruning sheers to bypass loppers and that's just the tip of the iceberg.
 Weeding is always a nightmare.
 Fiskars is now selling a lawn and garden weeding tool that looks like it's going to save a lot of work and backache.
 I think it's well worth looking into if your husband is a gardener or lawn fanatic.
 Any type of shovel is handy in the garden from flat bottom spades to round point shovels of various sizes.